ConsultingMD/blog/source/_posts/2018-01-12-pager-duty-and-confluence.markdown

 ---
 My first project here at Grand Rounds was to pick up one of my favorite topics of IT and operations in general: on-call rotations!
-Making sure we have accurate alarming and alerting never seems like the most glamours work in the world, but it is often very important and highly impactful.
+Making sure we have accurate alarming and alerting never seems like the most glamorous work in the world, but it is often very important and highly impactful.

 To that end, as with most things, we want to start with a data-driven approach to identifying and resolving our problems.
 This is a pattern that I've used several times over the years for a fun little hack which